The Ancient World

 Using Institute for Excellence in Writing curriculum, this class will give students a solid foundation in their writing practices.
 Focusing on elements of structure and style, students will learn how to form well-constructed persuasive and expository essays.
 They will be introduced to academic writing, research, and formatting.
 Creative writing will be woven throughout to hone the students’ ability to communicate imaginatively and creatively.
 Ultimately, students will gain a skill base for writing that will launch them into high school writing requirements.

-Sciences: Physical Science and Chemistry
+Sciences: Biology and Physical Science

 Our Science classes are taught with two objectives: 1) to explore Science in a way that honors God as the Creator by acknowledging the universe as His Creation, and 2) to develop a scientific framework that helps students appreciate the complexity and rationality of scientific systems, enabling them to better understand the modern technological world in which we live.
 The Science classes will be taught with interactive learning labs, which allow students to go beyond the readings to experiment for themselves!